RedisLabs/redislabs-docs/content/kubernetes/deployment/quick-start.md

     This will request a cluster with three Redis Enterprise nodes using the default requests (i.e., 2 CPUs and 4GB of memory per node).

-    If you want to test with a larger configuration, you can specify the node resources.
-For example, this configuration increases the memory:
+    To test with a larger configuration, use the example below to add node resources to the `spec` section of your test cluster (`test-rec.yaml`).

-    ```sh
-    cat <<EOF > simple-cluster.yaml
-    apiVersion: "app.redislabs.com/v1"
-    kind: "RedisEnterpriseCluster"
-    metadata:
-      name: "test-cluster"
-    spec:
-      nodes: 3
+    ```yaml
       redisEnterpriseNodeResources:
         limits:
           cpu: 2000m